Palaivana Solai (1981 film): Production

 Palaivana Solai is the directorial debut of Robert–Rajasekar (Robert Asirvatham and S. Rajasekar).
 Both also handled cinematography and wrote the screenplay based on Rajasekar's story.
+This was the first film where the actor Rajasekar was credited as Rajeev, which became his permanent stage name.
 The film was shot predominantly on the Nungambakkam Highway, Chennai.

 Soundtrack

 The soundtrack was composed by the duo Shankar–Ganesh, with lyrics written by Vairamuthu.
 "Megame Megame" is set in the raga known as Karnaranjani, and was based on "Tum Nahi Gham Nahi Sharab Nahi", a Ghazal by Jagjit Singh.
+The song "Engal Kathai" was banned by All India Radio as it was alleged to be promoting communism.

 Release and reception

 Palaivana Solai was released on 1 May 1981.
 Ananda Vikatan gave the film an A score, praising Suhasini's performance and the unconventional screenplay.
+Sindhu Jeeva of Kalki felt the makers who chose a different plot failed to realise that screenplay is the main focus and the film crawls without any focus while also panning the background score and cinematography but praised the acting of lead actors and concluded they expected a lot considering the title and directors.
+Naagai Dharuman of Anna praised the acting, music, direction and praised director duo Robert-Rajasekhar for making a film which succeeds in making both laugh and cry.
 The film became a box-office success, running for over 200 days in theatres.

 Remakes

 Palaivana Solai was remade in Telugu as Manchu Pallaki (1982), with Suhasini reprising her role.
 It was also remade in Malayalam as Ithu Njangalude Katha (1982), and again in Tamil in 2009 under the same title.
 This version featured remixed versions of "Aalanaalum Aalu" and "Megame Megame".
 A Hindi remake was planned in the early 1980s and Suhasini was offered to reprise her role, but did not come to fruition.